gagvirus/an-archer-game/ROADMAP.md

     - Each enemy shall define what resource it can drop and with what probability
     - "Thoughtfulness" stat shall increase number of resources gained
     - "Thoughtfulness" stat shall increase chances of resource drops
-    - In game statistics, add how much coin collected
 - Powerups
     - Add functionality that will spawn powerups, which the player can collect and activate
     - Powers shall be the following